- What is website taxonomy?

 User: Who are your target audience?
 Get more details, are they majority millennials or older adults?
 The information about their age, behavior, user profiles can help create content suitable for them.

 Content: Do you have the right content?
-If not, are there plans to create new and better content?
+If not, do you have a plan to create new and better content?
 How do you intend to use that content?
 Is it informative?
 Lead generation?
 Top of the funnel?
-Once you answer these questions, everything else unfolds well.
+Once you find answers to these questions, everything else unfolds well.

 Google: When creating your content, remember to optimize it for both humans and search engines.
 You need to help visitors find the content they want quickly, and search engines to understand it for seamless crawling, indexing, and ranking.